Florida’s Rape Shield Law: What Tampa Defendants Need to Know

 The Law Applies Only to Consensual Conduct With Others

 Florida courts have consistently held that the Rape Shield Law applies only to consensual sexual activity with individuals other than the defendant.
-This clarification shapes when the law applies and when it does not.
+This distinction is critical because prior sexual history between the accused and the alleged victim may still be admissible depending on relevance.

 When Prior Sexual Conduct Evidence May Be Admissible